vekatze/neut/book/src/rapid-prototyping.md

 ![zen](./image/screencasts/zen.gif "zen")

-This feels a bit like a scripting language, isn't it?
+This feels a bit like a scripting language, doesn't it?

 ### Notes for Emacs

-Incidentally, the configuration for Emacs is like below:
+Incidentally, the configuration for Emacs in the above example is like the below:

 ```text
 (defun ext/neut-compile ()